-32 Financial risk management
+31 Financial risk management

-The exposures to risk and the way risks arise, together with the company's objectives, policies and processes for managing and measuring these risks are disclosed in more detail below.
+The exposures to risk and the way risks arise, together with the group's and the company's objectives, policies and processes for managing and measuring these risks are disclosed in more detail below.

 The objectives, policies and processes for managing financial risks and the methods used to measure such risks are subject to continual improvement and development.